saleae/gitbook-docs/logic-software/alpha-release.md

-# Alpha Release
+# Logic 2 Release

-The Alpha Release has been moved to [discuss.saleae.com](https://discuss.saleae.com)
+The Logic 2 Release has been moved to [discuss.saleae.com](https://discuss.saleae.com)